Specifications & Facts About The Barge

-Practical comfort and casual clothing is the norm aboard l'Art de Vivre and for most excursions.
+Practical comfort and casual clothing is the norm on board l'Art de Vivre and for most excursions.
 The dress code for dinner is relaxed and informal.
 For the Captain's Farewell Dinner on the final evening, guests often dress up, which is optional.

 The weather in Burgundy is warmest in June, July, and August, often being in the upper 80s°F (mid-30s°C).

 - Light clothing including T-shirts and shorts.
 A sweater or lightweight jacket is recommended for evenings and the air conditioned interiors.

 - During spring and autumn, you may need medium-weight clothing.
 A lightweight raincoat for showery times would be advisable.

 - For summer, a sun hat can be useful.

 - Comfortable walking shoes with textured, non-slip soles are recommended.

 - There is a hot tub on board, so don't forget your swim wear.
 Towels are provided.